raulsolera/CarND-Extended-Kalman-Filter-Project/README.md

 ## Kalman filter implementation

 This algorithm has been implemented in C++ in the source code files provided in the src directory using the templtes provided by Udacity with the following changes:
-- main.cpp: code for choosing which sensor to use (only Lidar, only Radar or both) has been added in lines 36 to 69.
+- **main.cpp**: code for choosing which sensor to use (only Lidar, only Radar or both) has been added in lines 36 to 69.
-- FusionEKF.cpp: constructor of FusionEKF class (lines 38 to 49), initialization of the process (86 to 102) and predict / update steps (127 to 161) has been implemented plus code to control the sensor to be used (lines 60 to 68).
+- **FusionEKF.cpp**: constructor of FusionEKF class (lines 38 to 49), initialization of the process (86 to 102) and predict / update steps (127 to 161) has been implemented plus code to control the sensor to be used (lines 60 to 68).
-- kalman____filter.cpp: implementation of methods Predict, Update and UpdateEKF.
+- **kalman\_filter.cpp**: implementation of methods Predict, Update and UpdateEKF.
-- tools.cpp: implementation of methods CalculateRMSE and CalculateJacobian.
+- **tools.cpp**: implementation of methods CalculateRMSE and CalculateJacobian.

 ## Results

-Using both sensors the results of the RMSE are below the required treshold:
+Using **both sensors** the results of the RMSE are below the required treshold:
 RMSE:    	0.0973178 0.0854597  0.451267  0.439935

 If we try to use just one of the sensors we obtain the following results:
-- Only Lidar:
+- **Only Lidar**:
 RMSE:    	 0.122191 0.0983799  0.582513  0.456699

-- Only Radar:
+- **Only Radar**:
 RMSE:    	0.191769 0.279809 0.557542 0.656725

 This results shows the higher accuracy of the Lidar sensor that provides better position estimation and based in this haigher accuray also provides a better estimate for the velocity although the Radar can measure the velocity.